Lake Bled: Gastronomy

 The area's culinary specialty, a cream pastry (kremna rezina or kremšnita 'Cremeschnitte'), was designated a protected dish of designated origin in 2016 by the Slovene government.
-Although various Slovene cream pastries date back to the Habsburg era, the current "official" recipe was created in 1953 by Ištvan Lukačević, the former manager of the Hotel Park's patisserie.
+Slovene cream pastries date back to the Habsburg era.
+The current "official" recipe was created in 1953 by Ištvan Lukačević, the former manager of the Hotel Park's patisserie.

 There is an annual festival dedicated to the pastry.
 It is estimated that 12 million cream pastries have been prepared at the Hotel Park's patisserie over the last 60 years.